 Perhaps, then, the title of Master is best reserved for Anderson himself, who builds, as if from water and sand, a story that is messy in the very best sense, crumbling before the viewer’s eyes before it can be easily grasped or penetrated.
 For this is an ambiguous, shifting tale, demanding multiple viewings much as Lancaster’s ‘processes’ require repetitive drilling to achieve their desired effect.
 Anderson brands this material with signature motifs from his other films – in particular, the improvised, extended family and limp-dicked conclusion of Boogie Nights (1997), and the headstrong clash of male personalities from There Will Be Blood (2007).

-In their different ways, Freddie and Lancaster are both on a quest for causes, sources (Quell’s name resembles the German word for ‘source’, Quelle) and origins to help moor them in a time of great transition (America’s post-war era, the formative years of our own age) – and as though to mirror this retrospective process, The Master itself is a period piece, resorting to the 65mm film stock that presented the grand cinematic visions of the Fifties and Sixties, but has long since fallen out of currency.
+In their different ways, Freddie and Lancaster are both on a quest for causes, origins and sources (Quell’s name evokees Quelle, the German word for ‘source’) to help moor them in a time of great transition (America’s post-war era, the formative years of our own age) – and as though to mirror this retrospective process, The Master itself is a period piece, resorting to the 65mm film stock that presented the grand cinematic visions of the Fifties and Sixties, but has long since fallen out of currency.